Khadaan: Casting

 The film marks the fifth collaboration between Dev and Jisshu Sengupta, 8 years after Zulfiqar (2016).

-Chanchal Chowdhury entered talks to play a pivotal role in the film, supposed to be the antagonist.
-He refused due to time constraints.
+Chanchal Chowdhury entered talks to play a pivotal role in the film, supposed to be the antagonist, however he refused due to time constraints.
+In February 2026, he shared his guilt for declining the role.
 Post Chowdhury's exit, Mosharraf Karim, Jeetu Kamal and Anirban Bhattacharya were reported to be proposed for that role in the film, but ultimately Jisshu Sengupta came on the board and was announced playing a Vaishnavite character (Note: The Vaishnavite character of Mohan Das played by Jisshu, was itself a homage to the actor's portrayal of Chaitanya Mahaprabhu in the TV Series Mahaprabhu (1998).) of Dev's friend in the film in January 2024.
 It marked Dev and Jisshu together in a film 8 years after Zulfiqar in 2016.
 Jisshu, the captain of the team Bengal Tigers in the Celebrity Cricket League, conditioned to shoot only if he got leave to play, to which the makers agreed.
 Later, Idhika Paul was announced as the film's lead actress, and Soumitrisha Kundu was reported to be another lead actress of the film, but it was proved to be a rumour when Barkha Bisht joined the cast for that role.
 It marked pairing up between Dev and Barkha, 14 years after Dui Prithibi in 2010.
 Anirban Chakrabarti was confirmed to play an important role in the film.
 In February 2024, Sumit Ganguly, Raja Dutta and Parthasarathi Chakraborty joined the cast, each of them reuniting with Dev after a few years.

 Bonny Sengupta was approached for a pivotal role in the film, but he rejected it, because he didn't want to work in any dark or negative character, also preferring to maintain his romantic hero image among the audience.
 Then Vikram Chatterjee was considered for the role, who had to turn down due to other commitments.
 Later, Amartya Ray was offered the role, but after he rejected it, John Bhattacharya joined the cast in March 2024, for the role.
 In an interview to Aajkaal, Bhattacharya stated, "It is absolutely difficult to leave the opportunity of sharing screen with two acting giants, Dev da and Jisshu da".